Newly Qualified Occupational Therapist - Talent Pool

 Some tips for your application 🫡

-Tailor Your CV: Make sure your CV highlights your relevant experience, especially any work with neurodiversity, trauma, or complex needs.
-Emphasize your OT degree and HCPC registration.
+Tailor Your CV: Make sure your CV highlights your relevant qualifications, particularly your OT degree and HCPC registration.
+Emphasise any experience you have with neurodiversity, trauma, or complex needs, as these are key areas for the role.

-Craft a Compelling Cover Letter: In your cover letter, express your passion for working with SEN pupils and how you can contribute to the Outcomes First Group.
-Mention specific experiences that align with their mission.
+Craft a Compelling Cover Letter: In your cover letter, express your enthusiasm for the 4-Day Working Week initiative and how it aligns with your values.
+Discuss your passion for working with SEN pupils and how your skills can contribute to their wellbeing.

 How to prepare for a job interview at Outcomes First Group